Ryan Seaman

-Ryan Eric Seaman (born September 23, 1983) is an American musician, best known as the longest tenured drummer for the band Falling in Reverse.
-He also formerly served as drummer and backing vocalist of the rock duo I Dont Know How but They Found Me.
+Ryan Eric Seaman (born September 23, 1983) is an American musician who currently serves as the touring drummer for Letlive.
+He is best known as the longest tenured drummer for the band Falling in Reverse.
+He also formerly served as drummer and backing vocalist of the pop duo I Dont Know How but They Found Me.

 Career

 Early years (2002–2011)

 In 2002, Seaman got his first touring opportunity to play on the Vans Warped Tour, drumming for Lookout Records artist The Eyeliners.

 In 2005, Seaman joined the post-hardcore band I Am Ghost, recording some tracks for their debut album, Lovers' Requiem, released in 2006.
 In April 2009 he joined the pop rock band The Bigger Lights, participating in two albums and an EP, leaving the band in May 2011.
-He has also participated as a drummer with artists such as The Brobecks, My Favorite Highway, Matchbook Romance, Vanna, Kiev and Aiden.
+He has also participated as a drummer with artists such as The Brobecks, My Favorite Highway, Matchbook Romance, TR/ST, Weathers, Mest, Jeffree Star, Vanna, The Higher,Kiev, Cry Venom, Kill Paradise, Icon For Hire, and Aiden.

 Falling in Reverse (2011–2017)

 In late May 2011, Seaman officially joined the post-hardcore band, Falling in Reverse, replacing Scott Gee.
 The band released their first album, The Drug in Me Is You on July 26.
 Although he did not participate in the recording of the album, he is credited as part of the band.
 Seaman performed on the band's second studio album Fashionably Late, released on June 18, 2013.
 The band released their third studio album Just Like You on February 24, 2015.

 Around the time of the band's fourth and more recent release with Seaman, Coming Home, it was rumored that he had parted ways with the band.
 This was confirmed when the band performed on May 8, without Seaman and with Chris Kamrada now playing drums for the band.